david-jimenez-vicente/KeepCoding_Processing_Big-Data/README.md

 ---
 ## Enunciado del ejercicio
 · Este es el proyecto final de la asignatura de "Procesamiento de Big-Data".
 Se pedía resolver unas preguntas de análisis de datos, incluyendo ETL, importación y manipulación de datos, EDA, análisis y respuesta a preguntas concretas.
+· Además, se pide que escribamos un artículo en Medium describiendo los retos de la asignatura y el proyecto.
+Se adjunta el link al final de este README.MD

 ## Exercise statement
 · This is the final project of the "Big-Data Processing" subject.
 It was asked to solve some data analysis questions, including ETL, data import and manipulation, EDA, analysis and answering specific questions.
+· Additionally, we're asked to write ans article for MEDIUM, relating the subject and project's challenges.
+The link to the article is attached at the end of this README.MD

+---